 - Accommodation: our universities are working with local partners to develop solutions to accommodation pressures.
 For example, the University of Nottingham, Nottingham Trent University and Nottingham City Council recently launched a joint Student Living Strategy, aligning student needs and local planning.
 UUK has issued a briefing to support good practice in student accommodation, drawing on initiatives and insights from across the sector. - Recruitment agents: we support targeted measures to prevent abuse by agents.
 All Russell Group universities who use agents are signed up to the Agent Quality Framework and have cut ties with any agents found to engage in bad practices.
 Better data sharing between UKVI and universities would help identify agent abuse and drive progress in tackling it effectively. - Diversification: our universities are targeting a diverse range of countries to ensure recruitment is sustainable.
-University efforts, including setting up in-country recruitment offices, have already produced results: our universities have increased numbers of Indian students by 145% in the last 5 years.
+University efforts, including setting up in-country recruitment offices, have already produced results: our universities have increased numbers of Indian students by 200% in the last 5 years.
 Retaining the Graduate Route visa will support further diversification.

-www.russellgroup.ac.uk | +44 (0)20 3816 1300 | enquiries@russellgroup.ac.uk

-- Higher Education Policy Institute (HEPI), Soft Power Index (2023) - The benefits and costs of international higher education students to the UK economy, London Economics (2023) - Outlined in a letter from UK business leaders to the Prime Minister (2024) - Based on Russell group analysis of trends from 2012/13 to 2021/22, HESA student data (2023) - Office for Students TRAC 2022/23 (2024) Russell Group analysis of 2021/22 HESA finance data (2023) - MAC (2024), Home Office (2024)
+&lt;sup>1 Higher Education Policy Institute (HEPI), Soft Power Index (2023)

+&lt;sup>2 The benefits and costs of international higher education students to the UK economy, London Economics (2023)

+&lt;sup>3 Outlined in a letter from UK business leaders to the Prime Minister (2024)

+&lt;sup>4 Based on Russell Group analysis of trends from 2013/14 to 2022/23, HESA student data (2024).

+&lt;sup>5 Ibid.

+&lt;sup>6 Office for Students TRAC 2022/23 (2024)

+&lt;sup>7 Russell Group analysis of 2021/22 HESA finance data (2023)

+&lt;sup>8 Home Office (2024)

-- a Rosed on a private survey run by BUILA in May 2024 which included responses from 23 Russell Group universities a A poll of 1,064 British adults ran by Survation and commissioned by the Russell Group (May 2024) a Russell Group analysis of 2021/22 HESA finance data, assuming a 10% drop in numbers would lead to a 10% drop in income. - DfE and DIT (2019) - UUK (2023) - Russell Group analysis of recruitment from 2017/18-2021/22 in HESA 2021/22 student data (2023)
+&lt;sup>9 Based on a private survey run by BUILA in May 2024 which included responses from 23 Russell Group universities

+&lt;sup>10 A poll of 1,064 British adults ran by Survation and commissioned by the Russell Group (May 2024)

+&lt;sup>11 Russell Group analysis of 2021/22 HESA finance data, assuming a 10% drop in numbers would lead to a 10% drop in income.

-The Russell Group of Universities www.russellgroup.ac.uk +44 (0)20 3816 1300 enquiries@russellgroup.ac.uk @russellgroup
+DfE and DIT (2019)

+UUK (2023)

+&lt;sup>14 Russell Group analysis of recruitment from 2018/19 to 2022/23, HESA student data (2024).